tajpatel58/NLP-Specialisation/Course 1/naive_bayes.md

 - Note: the training data for Naive Bayes should be cleaned:
     - remove punctuation
+    - remove stopwords
     - lowercase letters
     - stemming
     - tokenization.

+## Naive Bayes Assumptions:
+- Assume that the features are independent.
+This seems unlikely in the case of sentiment analysis: eg: p("negative" | "rubbish) != p("negative").
+- We assume frequency words dictionaries are balanced and represent the distribution of words at inference time.
+- NB is better when we have balanced datasets.